JuliaGNI/GeometricMachineLearning.jl/docs/src/architectures/linear_symplectic_transformer.md

 In this chapter we discussed various neural network architectures and presented the corresponding application interface in \texttt{GeometricMachineLearning}.
 Of the presented architectures the \textit{symplectic autoencoder}, the \textit{volume-preserving transformer} and the \textit{linear symplectic transformer} constitute novel architectures.
 We construced the symplectic autoencoder as a composition of \textit{PSD-like layers} and \textit{SympNet} layers.
 For optimizing this architecture we need to resort to manifold optimization.
 The volume-preserving transformer is a composition of \textit{volume-preserving attention layers} and \textit{volume-preserving feedforward layers}; this is similar for the liner symplectic transformer: it is a composition of \textit{linear symplectic attention layers} and \textit{SympNets}.

 We discussed how all three transformer neural networks can be seen as \textit{multi-step integrators}.
-This was elaborated on in an extra chapter on \textit{neural network-based integrators}.
+This was elaborated on in an extra section on \textit{neural network-based integrators}.
 ```

 ```@raw html